 After I got on board I snorkeled and verified that the chain was indeed wrapped 2 times around a rock.
 I unwrapped it.

-Alice took her dose of the antibiotic and we have hopes for an improvement.
+Alice took her dose of the antibiotic and we had hopes for an improvement.

 Sunday August 19, 2007, Day 10